joseewang/joseewang/README.md

 <h2 align="center">Software Engineer in NYC</h2>

 - 👀 Looking for new opportunities and a company where I can invest in.
-- 👩🏻‍🎓 Recent graduate of The Grace Hopper Program at Fullstack Academy
+- 👩🏻‍🎓 The Grace Hopper Program (Fullstack Academy) graduate
-- 🌱 Currently learning Typescript
 - ⛰ Contraversial: mountains over beachs always

 <h3 align="left">Connect with me:</h3>